nahian7/Venmo/README.md

 # Venmo
+This code is written in python.
+I ran this code using Anaconda Prompt.

 How to run the code:

 step 1: Put the both vemo_calc.py and venmo-trans.txt file in the same folder